Make 3 meals in about an hour!

-On taco night, use a package of taco seasoning or just add chili powder, cumin, and a little garlic powder and about 3/4 cup of water, and heat the beef in a sauté pan.
-Provide your favorite heated taco shells (or softened tortillas), lettuce, tomatoes, cilantro, salsa, sour cream, and cheese.
-We serve ours from the kitchen counter – taco bar style.
-Ole!
+On taco night, use a package of taco seasoning or just add chili powder, cumin, and a little garlic powder and about 3/4 cup of water, and heat the beef in a saute pan.
+Provide your favorite heated taco shells (or soft tortillas), lettuce, tomatoes, cilantro, salsa, sour cream, and cheese.
+We serve ours from the kitchen counter–taco bar-style.

 Meal 3: Beef Stir Fry

 If you freeze the beef, you’ll want to thaw it in the fridge the night before.
-You don’t have to thaw veggies before cooking; you can go directly from freezer to sauté pan.
+You don’t have to thaw veggies before cooking; they can go directly from freezer to saute pan.

-On stir fry night, put 2 cups rinsed rice into your rice cooker, fill with water to the 4-cup line, add oil and salt, stir, and start the rice cooker.
+On stir fry night, put 2 cups rinsed rice into your rice cooker, fill with water to the 4-cup line, add oil and salt, stir, and start the rice cooker (or cook the rice in a pot).
 Saute chopped cabbage with chunks of onions, peppers, broccoli, and other veggies (optional) in a bit of olive or coconut oil and soy sauce.
 When vegetables are soft, add beef to the stir fry to heat (stir and put the lid on for about 5 more minutes).
 Dish up freshly cooked brown or white rice, and cover with delicious stir fry.

 Now, need more ideas?
 I have a frugal living book on the way filled with meal planning suggestions, and it will be available here on the blog!
 If you’d like to be notified, send me an email!
 I’ll put you on a notification list.